Migs1190/Edu-Organizer/README.md

 #### Note 1:

-The Excel sheets from Tanta University are a bit unique.
+The Excel sheets from Tanta University are a bit (unique).
 They're not exactly the easiest to work with, but this app is designed specifically for them.
 So, trying to use a regular Excel sheet might not go as planned. 💀

 #### Note 2: